This post may contain affiliate links.

 Beeswax holiday ornaments are a great gift for friends and family.
 They are easy to make with just a few simple supplies, and they smell beautiful!
+You can package your beeswax ornaments into a box with a ribbon for a gift that looks gift store quality.
+They make great gifts for teachers, neighbors, and friends.

-The process to make them beeswax ornaments simple, but the options to personalize them are plentiful!
+The process to make beeswax ornaments simple, but the options to personalize them are plentiful!
 Because they are made in silicone molds, you can choose from hundreds of shapes – from snowflakes and Christmas Trees to bees or trucks!

 Supplies for Making Beeswax Ornaments